-Did you consider leaving a job in health care last year?
+Did you consider leaving a career in health care last year?

 Many of us working in health care this last year were pushed to the edge.
 Prior to Covid 19, we were already tired, overworked, and frustrated from struggling with documentation and insurance requirements.
 I had several friends and coworkers, understandably, who made career shifts, took breaks, or considered roles outside of patient care.
 But most of my friends have continued on despite the difficulties, and would not consider doing any other type of work!

-After celebrating 30 years working in health care this June, here are some of the reasons that I have chosen to stay:
+After celebrating 30 years working in health care career this June, here are some of the reasons that I have chosen to stay:

 - Health care is an art.
 Although there is objectivity to the scientific research, every person presents a unique situation and their health issues may require differing responses.